Stage Door: Plot

-Meanwhile, well-liked Kay Hamilton had great success and rave reviews in a play the year before but has had no work since and is running out of money.
-She clings desperately to the hope of landing the leading role in Powell's new play, Enchanted April.
-She finally gets an appointment to see Powell, only to have him cancel.
-She faints in the reception area, the result of malnutrition and disappointment.
-Seeing this, Terry barges into Powell's private office and berates him for his callousness.
-As a result, the other boarding house residents start to warm up to the newcomer.
+Judy and Eve wait for Terry to "crash Powell's office" as well-liked Kay Hamilton arrives.
+Although successful, having had rave reviews the year before, Kay has not had any parts since, and is running out of money.
+She desperately hopes for the leading role of Jeanette in Powell's new play, Enchanted April, but Powell cancels her appointment.
+Kay faints from malnutrition and disappointment, at which Terry barges past Powell's secretary Ms. Arden, berating Powell's callousness.
+As a result, Footlights Club residents warm up to the newcomer.